Standard Conditions of Sale

 - 2.4 Any variation to these Conditions (including any special terms and conditions agreed between the parties) shall be inapplicable unless agreed in writing by the Seller.

 3. Seller's Representations

 - 3.1 The Seller's employees or agents are not authorised to make any representations concerning the Goods unless confirmed by the Seller in writing.
 In entering into the Contract the Buyer acknowledges that it does not rely on, and waives any claim for breach of, any representations which are not so confirmed.

 3.2 Sales literature, price lists and other documents issued by the Seller in relation to the Goods are subject

 to alteration without notice and do not constitute offers to sell the Goods.
 An order placed by the Buyer may

-not be withdrawn cancelled or altered prior to acceptance by the Seller and no contract for the sale of the
+not be withdrawn cancelled or altered once the artwork has been approved and no contract for the sale of the

 Goods shall be binding on the Seller unless the Seller has issued a quotation which is expressed to be an offer